Scenic route from Martigny to Chamonix

 Martigny, Switzerland

 Our journey commences in the Swiss town of Martigny, nestled in the Rhône Valley.
-Martigny boasts a rich cultural heritage, with attractions such as the Fondation Pierre Gianadda, home to an impressive collection of art and artefacts.
+Martigny boasts a rich cultural heritage.
+With attractions such as the Fondation Pierre Gianadda, it is home to an impressive collection of art and artefacts.
 Visitors can also explore the nearby Roman amphitheatre and enjoy the town’s vibrant culinary scene.
 Martigny is really worth a day trip from Chamonix, you can find all the details in our blog Guide to Martigny day trip from Chamonix.

 Finhaut, Switzerland